-This SNES styled controller is built tough and is comfortable enough to play with all night.
-It also has an extra-long cable so you can lean back a bit.
-Plus, it not only works with your Raspberry Pi, but it can be connected to your Windows PC or Nintendo Switch (with the right software version).
+This SNES-styled controller is built tough and is comfortable enough to play with all night.
+It also has an extra-long cable so you can lean back.
+Plus, it not only works with your Raspberry Pi, but it can also connect to your Windows PC or Nintendo Switch (with the right software version).

 The Logitech F310 can be used through a USB hub and still work as a standard Xinput controller.
 If you're running out of holes, remember this one!
 And don't forget that there are ten different programmable buttons, along with the 8-way programmable D-Pad.

 For a short period, the Sega Genesis ruled the land and provided one of the better controllers to go along with it.
 Retro-Bit has released a USB Controller with eight different buttons and that beautiful D-Pad.
 This controller sports a 10-foot-long cable and will work with your Sega Genesis Mini as well as the Raspberry Pi.